 Unexploded landmines remain a real danger, particularly in isolated areas in the mountains and countryside.
 See Local travel

-Flooding and landslides, in part due to heavy rainfall in May and August 2014 have also moved minefields and destroyed minefield markings.
+Flooding and landslides in previous years have moved minefields and destroyed some of the minefield markings.
 For latest updates on mines see the Mine Action Centre website.

 There is a general threat from terrorism.
 See Terrorism

-The level of crime against foreigners is low, but you should beware of pickpockets in cities and on public transport.
+The level of crime against foreigners is generally low, but you should beware of pickpockets in cities and on public transport, and take particular care in areas known to be popular with tourists.
 See Crime

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.